Cancer-associated weight loss

 The veterinarian will prescribe special diet that is specifically formulated for tube feeding.
 The tube feeding should start

-if the initial recommended regimen is well tolerated, the pet will eventually receive its full caloric intake in 4 to 6 daily
+the initial recommended regimen is well tolerated, the pet will eventually receive its full caloric intake in 4 to 6 daily feedings.

-feedings.
-Some pets can be managed by their owners at home but critically ill pets should be hospitalized during the first
+Some pets can be managed by their owners at home but critically ill pets should be hospitalized during the first few days

 Intravenous feeding